Known Issues

 If you have found a problem.
 Please raise an issue on GitHub.

-Note that any issues fixed in newer versions of both this software and other pieces of software will not be documented here.
+Note that any issues fixed in other pieces of software will not be documented here.
 Please ensure you are using the latest version of dependencies and plugins where possible prior to raising an issue.

 Windows path length issues